 2. Leverage Genie+ to Make the Most of Your Day

-With Disney officially retiring FastPass, the introduction of Genie and Disney Genie+ brings on another layer to planning your day in Disney World.
+The introduction Disney Genie+ definitely brings on another layer to planning your day in Disney World.
 If you learn how to use it, however you can more easily pack a lot into your day.
 There are three primary offerings as part of the new Disney Genie app.

-- Genie+ is a paid service for $15 per ticket per day.
+- Genie+ is a paid service that starts at $15 per ticket per day.
 It allows guests to reserve preferred rides in advance to minimize wait time by leveraging the Lightning Lane (formerly the FastPass+ lanes.)
 You can purchase Genie+ in the My Disney Experience app any time after midnight on your park day.
 We recommend purchasing it before 7am when you can book your first Lightning Lane of the day.

-- There will also be 2 individual Lightning Lane rides at each Disney World Park that you can pay per ride to purchase.
+- There is also an individual Lightning Lane ride at each Disney World Park that you can pay per ride to purchase.
 This is separate from Genie+.
 Prices for individual attraction selections will vary by day.
 Individual Lightning Lane rides include: Seven Dwarfs Mine Train at Magic Kingdom, Flight of Passage at Animal Kingdom, Guardians of the Galaxy at Epcot and Rise of the Resistance at Hollywood Studios.

-This review of Genie+ is a great place to get started if you’re not familiar with Disney’s new skip-the-line passes.
+This review of Genie+ is a great place to get started if you’re not familiar with Disney’s skip-the-line passes.
 It also includes step by step instructions for using Genie+.

 3. Research the Rides Before Your Day in Disney